Child Custody Complex Issues. Dedicated Attorneys. Proven Success.

 Preparing for a custody hearing involves gathering relevant documentation and evidence that supports your case.
 This includes records of your involvement in your child's life, such as school reports, medical records, and any communication with the other parent.
 It's also beneficial to outline a parenting plan that demonstrates how you intend to meet your child's needs.

-Can custody arrangements be modified after a court decision?
+Can custody arrangements be modified after a court decision in Long Island?

 Yes, custody arrangements can be modified after a court decision if there is a significant change in circumstances.
 This could include changes in a parent's living situation, employment, or health, or if the child’s needs have evolved.
 To initiate a modification, the parent seeking the change must file a petition with the court and provide evidence supporting the need for the adjustment.
 It's important to demonstrate how the proposed changes would better serve the child's best interests, whether that involves altering joint custody or full custody arrangements.